Hellbyte/Wizity.net/clientapi/README.md

 ```

 ### API.community.unsubscribe()
-Unsubscribe a community you are in.
+Unsubscribe a community you are currently in.
 Success when:
-* You are in any community.
 * You are subscribing that community.

 ``` js